Skip to content

 • "Justifications" in search results (e.g. "Guests liked the porridge") are pulled from reviews — so the language reviewers use is now a ranking and display signal

-• Booking links in Google (via the Reserve with Google network) outrank phone-call CTAs for mobile users on high-intent queries
+• Booking links in Google (via the Reserve with Google network for hotels and restaurants) meet high-intent mobile users right in the panel, ahead of a phone-call CTA

 If you haven't touched your GBP since you claimed it, you are measurably behind a competitor who touched theirs last week.